 Once the Smart Bridge is detected, the app will automatically begin the download and install process for software on your bridge.
 You do not have an option to skip this, and it's best not to if you could.
 It also may take some time, depending on your home's broadband connection, so be patient.

 It took only several minutes for mine to finish updating.

-You then need to pair your new Smart Bridge by pressing the small button on the backside of the device.
+You must then pair your new Smart Bridge by pressing the small button on the device's backside.
 The button does not stick out very far, so I used my fingernail to push it.